 As off-site built housing continues to develop new concepts and designs, these homes have been purchased by more families than ever before.
 Take a look at these myths and see how the industry busts them.

-1. Prefabricated Houses Are “Snapped” Together
+1. Manufactured Houses Are “Snapped” Together

 I’m not sure where this one came from, but we hear it all the time!